garutilorenzo/mysql-ha-docker/README.md

 Enter password:
 ```

-NOTE: the default `superLuser` password for this cluster is defined in `docker-compose.yml` file, in the heartbeat section.
+NOTE: all the cluster's password are defined in grants/users.sql

 ### Clean all data